buildpacks/spec/platform.md

 For both build images and run images, the platform MUST ensure that:

 - The image config's `os` and `architecture` fields are set to valid identifiers as defined in the [OCI Image Specification](https://github.com/opencontainers/image-spec/blob/main/config.md).
-- The build image config and the run image config both specify the same `os`, `architecture`, `variant` (if specified), `io.buildpacks.distribution.name` (if specified), and `io.buildpacks.distribution.version` (if specified).
+- The build image config and the run image config both specify the same `os`, `architecture`, `variant` (if specified), `io.buildpacks.base.distro.name` (if specified), and `io.buildpacks.base.distro.version` (if specified).

 The platform SHOULD ensure that:

 - The image config's `variant` field is set to a valid identifier as defined in the [OCI Image Specification](https://github.com/opencontainers/image-spec/blob/main/config.md).
-- The image config's `Label` field has the label `io.buildpacks.distribution.name` set to the OS distribution and the label `io.buildpacks.distribution.version` set to the OS distribution version.
+- The image config's `Label` field has the label `io.buildpacks.base.distro.name` set to the OS distribution and the label `io.buildpacks.base.distro.version` set to the OS distribution version.
   - For Linux-based images, each label should contain the values specified in `/etc/os-release` (`$ID` and `$VERSION_ID`), as the `os.version` field in an image config may contain combined distribution and version information.
-  - For Windows-based images, `io.buildpacks.distribution.name` should be empty; `io.buildpacks.distribution.version` should contain the value of `os.version` in the image config (e.g., `10.0.14393.1066`).
+  - For Windows-based images, `io.buildpacks.base.distro.name` should be empty; `io.buildpacks.base.distro.version` should contain the value of `os.version` in the image config (e.g., `10.0.14393.1066`).

 ### Compatibility Guarantees